Alternative Fibroid Treatments

-Medication, such as Tranexamic acid, oral contraceptives, Orilissa
+Medication, such as TXA, oral contraceptives, and Oriahnn

-Herbals such as DIM, Black strap molasses may help control symptoms but may not actually treat the fibroid itself.
+Herbals such as DIM, Black strap molasses may help control symptoms but keep in mind they may not actually treat the fibroid itself.

 Progesterone containing IUD

-These have all been used with efficacy to treat the symptoms of fibroids, therefore avoiding surgery.
+These have all been used with varying degrees of efficacy to treat the symptoms of fibroids, therefore avoiding surgery.

 HOW DOES ACESSA WORK?